 A new study has reported that teenage girls with a family history of breast cancer who consume seven alcoholic drinks per week double their risk of benign breast disease, which in turn increases their subsequent risk of breast cancer.
-The study was designed to investigate childhood and adolescent risk factors for benign breast disease among girls with first and second degree female relatives with breast cancer.
+The study was designed to investigate risk factors for benign breast disease among girls with relatives with breast cancer.

 Breast cancer patients are rightly concerned about how their daughters can reduce their risk of breast cancer.
 Since benign breast disease is a known risk factor for breast cancer, reducing exposure to risk factors for it might translate into lower risk of breast cancer.